rgglez/gormcache/README.md

 ## Features

-- Easy to use: just add gorm-cache as a GORM plugin and use GORM session options to control the cache behavior.
+- Easy to use: just add gormcache as a GORM plugin and use GORM session options to control the cache behavior.
 - Flexible to customize: you can configure the cache prefix, ttl, and redis or memcached client according to your needs.

 ## Installation